crev-dev/cargo-crev/cargo-crev/README.md

 # `cargo-crev` - Cargo Code REView!

+`cargo-crev` is a tool helping Rust users evalute quality and trustworthiness of dependencies they use.

+`cargo-crev` helps analyze data like:

+* popularity,
+* line-count,
+* amount of `unsafe` statements,
+* number of owners and their reputation,
+* known advisories affecting it

-`cargo-crev` is a tool helping Rust users review crates they use, and share it with the community.
-It works as a recomendation system, helps identify poor quality, protects against many attack vectors, and aims at driving the quality of Rust ecosystem even higher, by encouraging continous peer review culture.
+On top of that, it comes with distributed review and recomendation system, and protects against many attack vectors (source code checksums).

+The general goal is driving the quality of Rust ecosystem even higher, by helping indentify quality crates, and encouraging continous peer review culture.

-All of this neatly integrated with the `cargo` itself!
+All of this is neatly integrated with the `cargo` itself!

 ## How it works